 Let one side get partly cooked.
 You will see some air pockets on the naan.

-When you start seeing the air-pockets, then flip.
+When you start seeing the air-pockets, then flip the flatbread with a spatula.

-Now cook the second side on medium-high to high flame.
+Now cook the second side on medium-high to high heat.

 Again you will see air-pockets appearing on the second side.